In today’s workplace, employee communication doesn’t only involve that between employees.

 Communication in Industry in a Post-COVID Environment

-As the manufacturing world continues to navigate our new environment, there are a few things that will stick around for a foreseeable future that can be best utilized with mobile technology.
+As the manufacturing world continues to navigate our new environment, there are a few things that will stick around for the foreseeable future that can be best utilized with mobile technology.

 - Having the ability to distribute information fast, particularly for health and safety protocol updates that can turn on a dime